Atrimilan/KeepIllegalBlocks/README.md

 Place the JAR file in the `./plugins` directory of your server.

+> [!TIP]
+> The [PacketEvents](https://modrinth.com/plugin/packetevents) plugin is highly recommended to improve client-side
+> rendering and performance, by disabling break particles and block flickering.

 ### 2. Configuration

-You can edit `./plugins/KeepIllegalBlocks/config.yml` if you want to blacklist some fragile or interactable blocks.
+In your server directory, you can edit `./plugins/KeepIllegalBlocks/config.yml` to:

+* Blacklist some fragile or interactable blocks _(everything is enabled by default)_
+* Change the maximum number of fragile blocks to restore _(default: 500)_
+* Only allow KIB in creative mode _(default: true)_
+* Use [PacketEvents](https://modrinth.com/plugin/packetevents) if it is detected _(default: true)_

 To reload your configuration, use the `/kib reload` command (it requires the `kib.reload` permission for a non-op player).